Focus on Workplace Wellbeing and Relationships in the Workplace to Build High-Performing Teams

 Every enterprise today has access to technology, information, capital, and even talent (though they may have trouble retaining it).
 So what is it that separates high-performing organizations—those able to retain and engage the best people, and operate at a consistently high level—from their struggling peers?
 Recent research studies from Harvard and the U.S. Surgeon General agree on the answers.

-The Value of Workplace Relationships
+The Value of Relationships in the Workplace

 Harvard Business Review reports that workplace friendships are anything but trivial: “By fueling our basic human psychological need for belonging, meaningful workplace connections drive many of the outcomes central to high-performing teams…Employees with close connections at work are more productive, creative, and collaborative.
 They also report being more satisfied with their job, are less susceptible to burnout, and are less likely to leave their organization to pursue another role.
 In other words, not only are they better contributors, they provide more stability to a team.”